 Before taking febuxostat,

-- tell your doctor and pharmacist if you are allergic to febuxostat, any other medications, or any of the ingredients in febuxostat.
+- tell your doctor and pharmacist if you are allergic to febuxostat, allopurinol, any other medications, or any of the ingredients in febuxostat tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are taking azathioprine (Azasan, Imuran), mercaptopurine (Purinethol), or theophylline (Elixophyllin, Theo-24, Uniphyl, others).
+- tell your doctor if you are taking azathioprine (Azasan, Imuran) or mercaptopurine (Purinethol, Purixan).
 Your doctor will probably tell you not to take febuxostat if you are taking one or more of these medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention cancer chemotherapy medications.
+Be sure to mention theophylline (Elixophyllin, Theo-24, others) or cancer chemotherapy medications.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had chest pain; an organ transplant; cancer; a stroke; Lesch-Nyhan syndrome (an inherited disease that causes high levels of uric acid in the blood, joint pain, and problems with motion and behavior); or heart, kidney, or liver disease.
+- tell your doctor if you have or have ever had an organ transplant; cancer; Lesch-Nyhan syndrome (an inherited disease that causes high levels of uric acid in the blood, joint pain, and problems with motion and behavior); or kidney or liver disease.

 What special dietary instructions should I follow?